Mariano-Github/Edge-Drivers-Beta/st-multipurpose-sensor-pref/README.md

-## SmartThings Multipurpose Sensor-Pref: Modified fron original Driver to add settings with preferences for custom Temperature Reports
+## SmartThings Multipurpose Sensor-Pref: Modified from original Driver to add settings with preferences for custom Temperature Reports
   ## Modified by Mariano Colmenarejo with help of Nayely Zarazua (SmartThings)
 Model: IM6001-MPP04